FraunhoferIOSB/FAAAST-Service/docs/source/interfaces/submodeltemplateprocessors.md

 - NoSecurityScheme (nosec_sc)
 - BasicSecurityScheme (basic_sc)
+- OPCUASecurityChannelScheme (opcua_channel_sc, only OPC UA)
+- OPCUASecurityAuthenticationScheme (opcua_authentication_sc, only OPC UA)
 :::

 If BasicSecurityScheme is configured, username and password from the SMT configuration is used.
 In that case, make sure, that valid username and password is configured.

 In the Property of AID the following attributes are currently evaluated:

-- observable (only HTTP)
+- observable (only HTTP and OPC UA)

-For HTTP: If observable is true, a SubscriptionProvider, otherwise a ValueProvider is created.
+For HTTP and OPC UA: If observable is true, a SubscriptionProvider, otherwise a ValueProvider is created.
 In case of MQTT, a SubscriptionProvider is created always.

 The subscriptionInterval for a SubscriptionProvider is taken from the corresponding configuration section of the Processor (if available).
 If no value is provided, the default value will be used.